pingcap/br/COMPATIBLE_TEST.md

 ## Background

-We have some incompatible issue before which makes BR cannot restore backuped data in some situations.
+We had some incompatible issues before which made BR cannot restore backuped data in some situations.
 So we need a test workflow to check the compatblity.

 ## Goal